mfragger/RunEmployee/README.md

 ## Where's the checking if values are correct?
 It wasn't in the requirements of the challenge, plus I was under pressure.
 I won 50 bucks.

+## Improved Version
+Since I didn't like how the code was struced I made a improved version.

 ## MIT License

 > MIT License